aristoteleo/dynamo_readthedocs/docs/source/notebooks/perturbation_tutorial/perturbation_tutorial.rst

-Triple activation of GATA1, KLF1, and TAL1, known erythrocyte factors, and TFs used for reprogramming fibroblasts into erythrocytes, diverts most other cells into the Ery lineage (Capellera-Garcia et al., 2016).
+Triple activation of GATA1, KLF1, and TAL1, known erythrocyte factors, and TFs used for reprogramming fibroblasts into erythrocytes, diverts most other cells into the Ery lineage :cite:p:`Capellera-Garcia2016-qp`.

 .. code:: ipython3